• burne jones - image 11

 current location: Museum of Art in Ponce Puerto Rico

-source: Scanned from Christopher Wood, ''burne-jones'', Phoenix Illustrated, 1997, ISBN|9780753807279
+source: Scanned from Christopher Wood, ''Burne-Jones'', Phoenix Illustrated, 1997, ISBN|9780753807279

-credit: Scanned from Christopher Wood, burne-jones, Phoenix Illustrated, 1997, ISBN 9780753807279
+credit: Scanned from Christopher Wood, <i>Burne-Jones</i>, Phoenix Illustrated, 1997, <a href="//commons.wikimedia.org/wiki/Special:BookSources/9780753807279" title="Special:BookSources/9780753807279">ISBN 9780753807279</a>

 • burne jones - image 55